 Day 19: Aplenty

 We get the first computer exercise!
 Parsing the input is already non-trivial.
-We have a list of condition statements (quite similar to Scheme cond
+We have a list of condition statements (quite similar to Scheme cond).
+As a result of each condition, we may accept, reject or forward to another condition.
+Then also a list of Part with field x, m, a and s.

 abstract type Instr end